hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

   theme_bw() + coord_flip()
 ```

-Here we can see a pattern where `FindMakers()` finds more differential genes that have a larger difference in the proportion of cells.
-However, the analagous question can then be asked about what happens at different levels of expression?
+Here we can see a pattern where `FindMarkers()` finds more differential genes that have a larger difference in the proportion of cells.
+However, the analagous question can then be asked: what happens at different levels of expression?

 Since we can easily make a heatmap of expression values using the pseubulked normalized expressions, let us see if we can find any global patterns among the genes.